The 2019 Revealed-Preferences Ranking of Law Schools

 Date Written: March 15, 2019

 In 2017, we published A Revealed-Preferences Ranking of Law Schools, which presented the first (intentionally) objective ranking of law schools.
 Other law school rankings are subjective because their purpose is to tell prospective law students where to matriculate.
 Our “revealed-preferences” ranking is objective because its purpose is to ask where prospective law students actually choose to matriculate.
 In other words, subjective rankings tell students what they should want, but our objective ranking reveals what students actually want.
 These rankings were originally based on an average of the previous five-years of LSAT and GPA quartile and median averages for law schools.
-We updated these rankings with a 2018 ranking that focused exclusively on the 75th, median, and 25th quartiles of each of these measures for the entering class in Fall 2017.
+We updated these rankings with a 2018 ranking that focused exclusively on the 75th, median, and 25th quartiles of each of these measures for the matriculating class in Fall 2017.
 We have modified our rankings yet again in 2019.
 The methodology for our latest Revealed-Preferences Ranking of Law Schools considers not only a law school’s success at enrolling law students with the best entering credentials but also its ability to retain those students.

 Keywords: Rankings, US News & World Report, Law Schools, Legal Education, Revealed-Preferences Rankings